hackergrrl/internet-of-buckets/README.md

 responds to HTTP requests.
 This module wraps the process of addressing and routing to each bucket.

+There are a small variety of demos under `examples/`.

 ## Usage

 Let's draw a gradient: